 The Afro-American Historical and Genealogical Society, Inc. (AAHGS) is a national non-profit membership organization committed to the preservation of the history, genealogy and culture of African-ancestored populations of the local, national, and international communities.

-The AAHGS Metro Atlanta Chapter provides a local forum for sharing historical and genealogical information, methodology and research sources about African Americans with roots not just in Georgia, but in all states and nations.
+The AAHGS Metro Atlanta Chapter (AAHGS-Atl) provides a local forum for sharing historical and genealogical information, methodology and research sources about African Americans with roots not just in Georgia, but in all states and nations.

 ►Workshops and a speakers' forum to meet the needs and interests of chapter members

 ►Monthly meetings that offer opportunities to meet other researchers and share research strategies, problems and successes unique to African American family tree searches

 ►State Research Focus Groups for researchers of specific states, as determined by member interest and participation

 ►Interactions between family history researchers and genealogists of all levels of experience, from beginners to published veterans